DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Finalizer.md

 - Finalizers cannot be inherited or overloaded.
 - Finalizers cannot be called.
 They are invoked automatically.
 - A finalizer does not take modifiers or have parameters.
+- Error inside finalizer stops the finalizer and the finalizer of the base class is not called.
 ## Example
  ```csharp
  class Car